 Suitable for solo travelers and couples

-These vans work especially well for solo travelers, couples, and weekend adventurers who value mobility over excess space.
+These vans work especially well for solo travelers, couples, and weekend explorers who value easy movement over excess space.

 Trade-Offs to Consider